tsturtz/taylorsturtz-dot-com-v2/src/pages/node-env-vars-in-webpack/index.md

 ---
-title: Use Node Environment Variables in JS Apps with Webpack
+title: Use Node Environment Variables in Client-side Apps with Webpack
 date: "2019-01-12"
 authors:
   - name: Taylor Sturtz